 This is the primary purpose of giving students take-home assignments.
 With homework, teachers can figure out how much their students understand the material.
 People may argue that tests and classwork can help, but these methods of testing require preparation and could cause more stress for the student than homework can.
 So it can be concluded that homework can be a less stressful way to track a student’s academic progress.

 Giving homework to students has its pros and cons.
 An outright ban of homework might not be doing the kids a favor while keeping the status quo might not help as well.
-In my opinion, the best decision to make concerning this issue is to reduce the bulkiness of homework given school.
-This way, students, teachers, and parents get to benefit from the advantages of homework at a reduced level of stress on the student.
+In my opinion, the best decision to make concerning this issue is to reduce the bulkiness of homework given school, and allow students to get help from Assignment Geek anytime they need.
+This way, kids, teachers, and parents will benefit from the advantages of homework at a reduced level of stress on the student.